mlverse/torch/content/start/custom_dataset/index.markdown

 The top-level module has three submodules: said `embedding_module` and two linear layers.

-The first linear layer takes the output from `embedding_module` , computes the affine transformation it sees fit, and passes its result to the output layer. `output` then has three units, one for every possible target class.
+The first linear layer takes the output from `embedding_module` , computes an affine transformation as it sees fit, and passes its result to the output layer. `output` then has three units, one for every possible target class.

-The activation function we apply to the raw aggregation, `nnf_log_softmax()`, composes two operations: the popular-in-deep-learning `softmax` normalization algorithm and taking the log.
+The activation function we apply to the raw aggregation, `nnf_log_softmax()`, composes two operations: the popular-in-deep-learning `softmax` normalization and taking the logarithm.
 Like that, we end up with the format expected by `nnf_nll_loss()`, the loss function that computes the negative log likelihood (NLL) loss between inputs and targets.

 ```r